nsidc/qgreenland/doc/user/tutorials/video-series-overview.md

 In order to get the most out of this series, we recommend the following:
 * Install QGIS on your computer.
 Go to [qgis.org](https://www.qgis.org/) and download the free QGIS software.
 QGIS version 3.16 is the oldest version supported by QGreenland
 * Download the QGreenland Core data package at [https://qgreenland.org/download](https://qgreenland.org/download)
-* When watching the videos, click on the settings icon to adjust the subtitles (in Englishor other languages) and adjust the playback speed
+* When watching the videos, click on the settings icon to adjust the subtitles (in English or other languages) and adjust the playback speed
 * Take time to engage in the practice tasks and take notes

 ### [Session 1: Introduction to QGreenland](https://www.youtube.com/watch?v=gD0vkP5JUmA&list=PLSRiyMridUCwyu-vqpAFtm8bVERgTvs7q&index=1)